-Demi Lovato Shares Inspiring Message After Recalling Eating Disorder and Relapse
+Demi Lovato Shares Inspiring Message After Recalling Relapse and Eating Disorder

 "Ultimately, I made the decision that got me to where I am today," she said.
 "It was my actions that put me in the position that I'm in.
 I think it's important that I sit here on this stage and tell you at home, or you in the audience or you right here that if you do go through this, you yourself can get through it.
 You can get to the other side, and it may be bumpy, but you are a 10 out of 10.
 Don't forget it.
 As long as you take the responsibility, you can move past it and learn to love yourself the way you deserve to be loved."

-Lovato is continuing to spread this message of self-love in her new single, "I Love Me," which is out this Friday.
+Lovato, who is now sober, is continuing to spread this message of self-love in her new single, "I Love Me," which is out this Friday.

 "I had a moment this Saturday where I spent it alone.
 It was a Saturday night and I was like, 'You know, it's a self-care night.'
 I'm going to take a bath, get a massage.
 And I just had this moment of happiness after taking care of myself where I was just like, I started laughing by myself in my room," she said earlier in the interview.
 "The phrase that kept repeating in my head was, 'You are completely whole as you are, without anybody, without substances, without this food, whatever.
 You are good, girl.
 And that's what I want everyone to know.
 That's why this song I have coming out is called 'I Love Me.'
 Like, we are good by ourselves.
 We don't need a partner; we don't need substance.
 We are good."